viggi-v/viggi-v.github.io/_posts/2019-03-04-lingashtakam.md

 How can I love it?
 How can I keep that song only for the moments I feel is precious?

-I was a four-five-year-old kid with a sister who was seven years elder than me.
+I was a four or five year old kid, with a sister who was seven years elder than me.
 We had a tiny, not so cute house with a roof made of ola(coconut leaf), and was naturally dull grey.
 Dad was working in a temple which was right across the muddy pathway in front of our house, and I could listen to the songs they play.

 Dad was scary.
 He can get angry in a short span and he never compromised on things.
 Beat me a lot of times when I was a kid, and even when I was a teenager, but somehow I was more into him than my mom who was way more chill most of the times.